slbailey/Retrovue/docs/contracts/SourceListTypesContract.md

 - **Non-destructive operation**: Only lists available source types
 - **Idempotent**: Safe to run multiple times
-- **Dry-run support**: Preview enumeration without external effects
+- **Dry-run support**: Preview enumeration without external effects.
+In --dry-run mode, the command MAY use an in-memory view of the registry state instead of re-scanning the filesystem.
 - **Test isolation**: `--test-db` prevents external system calls

 ### Source Type Derivation

-- Source types derived from importer filenames
+- Source types derived from importer filenames following `{source_type}_importer.py` pattern
-- Registry maintains mapping from source types to importers
+- Registry maintains mapping from source types to importer implementations
+- All importers must implement `ImporterInterface` runtime contract
-- Validation of source type uniqueness
+- Validation of source type uniqueness and interface compliance
-- Reporting of source type availability
+- Reporting of source type availability and interface status

 ---